Phaneesh-Git/Vim_tips_for_k8_certifications/README.md

 ## Advanced commands:
 - `Vim +20 file-name` - to start cursor at line 20 of that file
 - `Vim -o file1 file 2` - from terminal it opens two files in split window
-- `vim -O file1 file2`- from terminal it opens int vertical split window
+- `vim -O file1 file2`- from terminal it opens in vertical split window
 - `: split another file name` or `:sp file-name`- to open two files in one window horizontally
 - `:vsplit file-name` or `:vs file-name` - to open a file in vertical split window
 - `Crtl++ ww` - to move to next file in split window